History of the Nashville Sounds: Pittsburgh Pirates (1998–2004)

 Richie Hebner, the Sounds' pitching coach, replaced Jewett as manager when he became the Pirates' third base coach on June 6, 2000.
 Nashville placed last that season with a 63–79 record.
 Former All-Star Sounds third baseman Marty Brown returned to the club as its manager in 2001.
 On June 30, Tike Redman became the first Sound to hit for the cycle.
 Redman collected a franchise career-record 32 triples from 2000 to 2003.
 The 2001 Sounds compiled a 64–77 record, leaving them in third place.
 Despite finishing the 2002 season with an improved 72–71 record under Brown, it was only good enough for a third-place finish, two-and-a-half games out of first.
 Chad Hermansen, who played for the Sounds from 1998 to 2002, holds the franchise career records for runs (303), home runs (92), and runs batted in (286).

 Right-hander John Wasdin pitched the first perfect game in Sounds history in his first start of the 2003 season against the Albuquerque Isotopes on April 7.
 Wasdin threw 100 pitches, striking out 15 batters.
 The 4–0 Sounds win was the second nine-inning perfect game in the PCL's 101-year history.
 That year, Trent Jewett returned to lead the team to an 81–62 record.
 The Sounds clinched the American Eastern Division title, giving them their first playoff berth in the PCL and first postseason appearance since 1994.
 Nashville defeated Albuquerque in the conference series, three games to one, but then lost the best-of-five league championship series to the Sacramento River Cats in three straight games.

 On May 21, 2004, catcher J. R. House became the second Sound to hit for the cycle.
 The team completed the 2004 season with a 63–79 record, finishing last in the division under Jewett.
 Jason Bay played four games in Nashville early in the year before being promoted to Pittsburgh to make his major league debut.
 Following the season, he became the second former Sound to win a major league Rookie of the Year Award.
 Closer Mark Corey saved 46 games during the 2003 and 2004 seasons, setting a franchise career record.
-Over five seasons from 1998 to 2000 and 2003 to 2004, Jewett won 320 games, placing him first on the all-time wins list for Sounds managers.
 Seeking to place their Triple-A club at a newer, more desirable stadium and to escape the high travel costs associated with playing in the PCL, Pittsburgh ended their affiliation with the Sounds after the 2004 campaign.
 Over seven years as a Pirates affiliate, Nashville had a 493–508 record.
-Through 27 years of competition, the Sounds' all-time record stood at 2,036–1,890.
+Through 27 years of competition, the Sounds' all-time record stood at 2,036–1,890–2.